-Dr. Koritz invited the ROTC Color Guard to present the flags, and he asked Captain Deanna Love to sing the State song, Illinois.
-Dr. Koritz said Captain Love is a native of Chicago who entered active service in 2008 and is currently an assistant professor of military science at the University of Illinois at Chicago, and he described Captain Love's numerous military honors.
+Dr. Koritz invited the ROTC Color Guard to present the flags, and he asked Captain military science at the University of Illinois at Chicago, and he described Captain Love's numerous military honors.
 Dr. Koritz then introduced the members of the color guard.
-Their performance was followed by a round of applause.